gwdg/rOCCI-server/README.md

 After copying `etc/backend/opennebula/opennebula.json` to `etc/backend/default.json` you have to adapt the admin and password attributes in that file to the ones you chose during the user creation.

+If you want to use basic or digest authentication for users of rOCCI-server you have to create the users in OpenNebula with the `core` auth driver.
+For a user named `john` the command may look like this

+    oneuser create john johnspassword --driver core

 If you want to use X.509 authentication for your users, you need to create the users in OpenNebula with the X.509 driver.
 For a user named `doe` the command may look like this